 - They should carry admit card for CLAT as well as one photo ID proof and a recent passport size photograph

 - Candidates should also carry one HB pencil and at least two pens (ballpoint and black/ blue coloured ink)

 - Moreover, candidates must not carry study material, valuable items or electronic devices with them as mobile phones, calculators, smartwatches or tablets are banned inside the examination hall

 The consortium has uploaded a few mock tests on its website.
 Take those tests and assess your level of preparation.
 Once you have a fair idea, create a study plan to work on your weaknesses, and build on your strengths.
 Ensure that you constantly keep checking your progress by appearing for mock tests.

-You can also consider joining an online coaching program like the one offered by the Delhi Law Academy.
-With access to over 350 hours of video lectures, 800 pages of exam-focused notes, mock tests on the pattern of CLAT, thousands of practice questions, live doubt-solving sessions, etc., you can be assured of being in good hands.
+You can also consider joining a complete study material package for LLM like the one offered by the Delhi Law Academy.
+With access to hundreds of pages of exam-focused notes, mock tests on the pattern of CLAT, thousands of practice questions you can be assured of being in good hands.
 The team at the Academy ensures that you are better prepared to fulfill your dream of bagging a seat at one of the best NLUs.

 Remember, a change in the pattern of CLAT is an opportunity in disguise.
 While many students and coaching institutes would be struggling to find the right combination, if you follow this simple strategy and get a good institute or guide to stand by you, then you can definitely crack the test.

 This blog talks about CLAT 2023 Process, Changes, Preparation Strategy and some more tips and tricks.